sdeastham/mpi_netcdf_installer/README.md

 `LD_LIBRARY_PATH` variables as suggested (and to do so in the bashrc file you will be using to build and run your MPI applications).

-A note on OpenMPI and OpenUCX versions: At time of writing (2019-11-25), there was a bug preventing OpenMPI v4.x.x from compiling with OpenUCX v1.7.
-A fix appears to have been merged into the master branch of OpenMPI - see https://github.com/open-mpi/ompi/pull/7144 - so this issue should be resolved in OpenMPI 4.0.3.
-Once that is released, it should be safe to update this set of scripts to download and install OpenUCX v1.7.x and OpenMPI v4.0.3.
-For now, this script downloads and installs the latest OpenMPI (v4.0.2) and a compatible version of OpenUCX (v1.6.1).
+A note on OpenMPI and OpenUCX versions: There are two specific version clashes which are known to cause issues.
+Firstly, OpenMPI 4.0.2 does not work with versions of OpenUCX v1.7+, but this bug is resolved with OpenMPI 4.0.3.
+Secondly, versions of OpenUCX prior to v1.7 appear to have an issue where certain floating point exceptions result in an incomplete traceback, complicating debug.
+It is therefore STRONGLY recommened that you use OpenUCX v1.7+ with OpenMPI 4.0.3+.
+This script downloads and installs OpenMPI 4.0.4 with OpenUCX v1.8.1, which should avoid both of these issues and has been successfully tested with GCHPctm v12.9.0.

 #### Step 2b: Installing OpenMPI v4.x.x